TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/TouchLCDili9486Pico/Readme.md

 The keyboard has 5 pages - each with 9 triple function keys (that is 135 different keys), and 3 control keys [EXE] [NXT] [ADD].
 For example page 1 has keys [abc], [def], to [y,z,space].
 To select a or b or c press the abc key once, twice or thrice - to add it to a new macro press the ADD key else press another character-symbol modifier key or press [NXT] for the next keyboard page.
-Press the Pad 2 again to leave the keyboard or press [EXE] to send the macro to the PC and save to the current [M]key as indicated by the blue number 1 to 12.
-Change the target [M]key by pressing the last (yellow) Pad.
-The macro is saved when the Up-Arrow key is pressed after the [EXE] key and after the next power-on will stay associated with that [M]key.
+Press Pad 2 again to leave the keyboard or press [EXE] to send the macro to the PC and save to the SD (Source-Destination) key as indicated by the second number 1 to 12.
+Change the target number by pressing the [Dst] then the [Num] key.
+The macro is saved when the Up-Arrow key is pressed after the [EXE] key.
+Refer to the four examples below on hown to copy commands between the KeyBrd macros (1-99 files), and the three sets of 12 keys M, S, and T

 The macros on page 5 are modifiers (simultaneously pressed keys) such as Control + Alt + Delete + GUI (maximum of 6 keys in macro).
 To send this sequence press [CTR][ADD][ALT][ADD][SHF]x3 (3 times for delete)[ADD][EXE].